bikunli/Measurement-Only-Model/README.txt

-These codes recover some of the result in paper PHYSICAL REVIEW X 11, 011030 (2021)
+These codes recover some of the results in paper PHYSICAL REVIEW X 11, 011030 (2021)

 =================